wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-android/fme-android-event-batching.md

 metadata:
   robots: index
 ---
-# Event Batching

-By default, VWO Android SDK sends impression events to VWO servers in real-time.
+By default, VWO FME Android SDK sends impression events to VWO servers in real-time.
 This enables immediate tracking of visitor activity and conversions, with data instantly reflected in your VWO Campaign Reports.

 However, there are scenarios where it may be beneficial to collect multiple events over a period of time and send them together in a single request.
 The VWO Android SDK supports event batching, allowing you to configure how and when impression events are uploaded to VWO servers.